nazmulidris/exoplayer_learning/README.md

 can use `DynamicContactenatingMediaSource`.
 Both of them will combine media sources seamlessly and handle buffering for the entire playlist.
 Here is a [medium article](https://medium.com/google-exoplayer/exoplayer-2-x-mediasource-composition-6c285fcbca1f) on the details of MediaSource composition.

+## Saving player state between onPause() and onResume()

+The `PlayerState` data class is used to load the player's state information before it's been run the first time.
+When the player is released, some of the player's state is saved to this object.
+When a new player is created, this simple state object is used to restore a boolean, Int, and Long value that are used by the player to set itself back up (where you'd left off).

+From a UX standpoint, this means that when you run the app, play some media, and hit the home button, the player is actually released (destroyed).
+When you switch back to that app, the player is initialized again, and the previous state information should be restored, so that the user can resume playback where they left off (position of previous playback if any, and the item in the playlist that they were consuming, which is a window index).

+Before the player is released, the player's current window, position, and playWhenReady information is saved to the `PlayerState` object, and it's restored once the player is created again.

 ## Loading files locally from APK
 [DefaultDataSource](https://google.github.io/ExoPlayer/doc/reference/com/google/android/exoplayer2/upstream/DefaultDataSource.html)